 Year 7 and 8

-- Athletics, Swimming, Striking and Fielding Games
+Summer Term - Athletics, Swimming, Tennis, Cricket and Rounders.

-- Netball or Football, Volleyball or Badminton, Table Tennis or Trampolining
+Netball or Football, Volleyball or Badminton, Table Tennis or Trampolining

-- Athletics, Cricket or Rounders, Tennis
+Summer Term - Athletics, Cricket, Rounders, Tennis

 Gifted and Talented

-In Key Stage 4
+Key Stage 4 Physical Education

 - Unit 1: Fitness for Sport and Exercise- studies the components of fitness, methods of training and testing.